jw9730/hot/README.md

 ![image-second-order](./docs/second-order-transformer.png)
 ![image-linear](./docs/linear-scaling.png)

-In this repository, we provide PyTorch implementations of:
+In this repository, we provide the PyTorch implementation of:
-- Up-to-second-order Transformer layers ({set, graph} input × {set, graph, vector} output)
+- Up-to-second-order Transformers: {set, graph} input × {set, graph, vector} output
-- A span of their variants ({dense, sparse} data × {softmax, kernel} attention)
+- A space of their variants: {dense, sparse} data × {softmax, kernel} attention
 - Corresponding equivariant linear layers as baselines
-- A special extension for higher-order hyperedge prediction (set input, *k*-hyperedges output)
+- A special extension for higher-order hyperedge prediction: set input, *k*-hyperedges output

 In practice, we recommend to use the ***sparse kernel variant*** as it scales linearly to data size while still being powerful.